lemlac/pylem/docs/reference.md

 #### `union`

-**Untagged unions** – also called *sum types* – can be defined with the keyword `union`.
+**Untagged unions** – sometimes known as *sum types* – can be defined with the keyword `union`.
 Define each member like a struct.
 If the type is ommited, then the name is the type (for example `int` means `int: int`).
 Unlike a struct, a union is the size of its largest member.
 Instantiate a union by naming one of its members in the function call as opposed to naming every member like with structs.

 ```py
 union SumUnion: